The Corporation’s corporate governance system is as follows:

 In addition, in FY2025, the Board of Directors held free discussions among Board members to further deepen deliberations on enhancing corporate value, shareholder composition, IR/SR activities (including Marubeni IR Day), improvement of share price and PER, the Corporate Governance structure, and evaluation of the effectiveness of the Board of Directors.

-The Corporate Management Committee is an advisory committee for the President and CEO and consists of the President and CEO, the Senior Executive Vice President, three Senior Managing Executive Officers, and four Managing Executive Officers.
+The Corporate Management Committee is an advisory committee for the President and CEO and consists of the President and CEO, the Senior Executive Vice President, the Representative Executive Officer, 3 Senior Managing Executive Officers, and 4 Managing Executive Officers.
 It deliberates management-related policies and important company-wide matters.

-The members of the Committee of Chief Operating Officers are the President and CEO, alongside Executive Officers and Chief Operating Officers appointed by the President and CEO.They discuss matters pertaining to budgeting, account settlement and financial planning as well as other issues related to the execution of business.
+The members of the Committee of Chief Operating Officers are the President and CEO, alongside Executive Officers (Shikkoyakuin) and Chief Operating Officers designated by the President and CEO.They discuss matters pertaining to budgeting, account settlement and financial planning as well as other issues related to the execution of business.

 The Corporation has established various committees as an organization directly under the President and CEO for dealing with important matters related to business execution and internal control, etc. The main committees and their roles are as follows:

-1. Remuneration Policy The remuneration for Directors of the Corporation is determined based on the following approach.
+1. Remuneration Policy The remuneration and other payments for Executive Officers and Directors of the Corporation are determined based on the following approach.

-4. Malus and clawbackThe short-term and the medium- and long-term incentive remuneration shall be subject to clauses that allow the Corporation to reduce or cancel the remuneration (malus) and request the return of the paid remuneration (clawback) based on a resolution of the Board of Directors when there is a restatement of financial results due to a significant revision of financial statements or there is a significant violation or breach of internal rules by a Director/officer.
+4. Malus and ClawbackThe short-term and the medium- and long-term incentive remuneration shall be subject to clauses that allow the Corporation to reduce or cancel the remuneration (malus) and request the return of the paid remuneration (clawback) based on a resolution of the Board of Directors when there is a restatement of financial results due to a significant revision of financial statements or there is a significant violation or breach of internal rules by an officer.

-The remuneration and other payments for Directors and that for Audit & Supervisory Board Members for FY2024 (including the amount of monetary remuneration claims to be paid, and the total number of the Corporation’s common stock to be issued or disposed of, for granting “Restricted Shares” and “TSR-linked Performance-based Restricted Share Units”) has been determined as follows by the resolutions at the 99th Ordinary General Meeting of Shareholders.
+The amount of remuneration and other payments for Directors and that for Audit & Supervisory Board Members for FY2025 (including the amount of monetary remuneration claims to be paid, and the total number of the Corporation’s common stock to be issued or disposed of, for granting “Restricted Shares” and “TSR-linked Performance-based Restricted Share Units”) has been resolved at the 99th Ordinary General Meeting of Shareholders as follows.

 Since FY2016, the Corporation has conducted annual evaluations of its Board of Directors’ effectiveness and has continuously implemented improvement measures to address issues identified through rigorous analysis.
 The evaluations of the Board’s effectiveness in FY2025 (the “FY2025 Board Evaluation”) was carried out under the concept of “further strengthening the Board’s supervisory function by evolving its governance into a ‘monitoring model’ that supports the Corporation’s value creation.”

-The evaluation covered the Board of Directors, including the Governance and Remuneration Committee and the Nomination Committee
+The evaluation covered the Board of Directors, including the Governance and Remuneration Committee and the Nomination Committee, which as of FY2025, were voluntarily established advisory bodies to the Board of Directors

 Led by the Governance and Remuneration Committee, the FY2025 Board Evaluation was conducted through the following process: